MARCH 4TH BEST OF LEADERSHIP SUMMIT TO FEATURE FAST COMPANY EDITOR-IN-CHIEF, BEST-SELLING AUTHOR, & HARVARD BUSINESS REVIEW EDITOR

 Gold Sponsors EY and Farm Credit Mid-America;

-Silver Sponsors Anchorage Middletown Fire & EMS, Business First of Louisville, The Lane Report, Louisville Public Media, and Splendid Events; and
+Silver Sponsors Anchorage Middletown Fire & EMS, Business First of Louisville, The Lane Report, Louisville Public Media, Splendid Events, Texas Roadhouse; and

-Bronze Sponsors Archdiocese of Louisville, CBRE, Northwestern Mutual and University of Louisville College of Business.
+Bronze Sponsors Archdiocese of Louisville, CBRE, GE Appliances, a Haier company, Northwestern Mutual, MCM CPAs and Advisors, MPI Printing, Portland Investment Initiative, and University of Louisville College of Business.

 MORE ABOUT KEYNOTE SPEAKERS: